The NEW YORKER MAGAZINE features "the creation of Birthright AFRICA"

 When Ashley Johnson, an artist from Chicago, heard about Taglit-Birthright—the program offering trips to Israel for young Americans of Jewish descent—she wondered why a similar program didn’t exist for people of the African diaspora.
 She Googled “birthright” and “Africa,” and was pleased to learn that one did—at least in theory.
 In 2005, Walla Elsheikh, a former Goldman Sachs associate whose father had been a Sudanese diplomat, heard a friend rave about a Taglit trip.
 She registered a Web site with the name Birthright AFRICA.
 She let the idea marinate, and nothing much happened, until she got a Facebook message from Johnson.
 Read the full feature to learn more about the launch of Birthright AFRICA.

 BMCC-CUNY highlights its Birthright AFRICA Scholars

-Birthright AFRICA inspires youth and young adults of African descent ages 13 - 30 to explore their culture roots and legacy of innovation.
 We are creating the next generation of global leaders and entrepreneurs proud of their African heritage, confident in pursuing their innovative aspirations with a continued connectivity to the African continent.